oVirt/ovirt-site/source/feature/networklinking.html.md

     * **Connected** - The Vnic is defined on the VM and connected to the Network.

-:\*\* Obsereved as the vnic is located on its slot and a network cable is connected to it.
+:\*\* Observed as the vnic is located on its slot and a network cable is connected to it.

 :\*\* This is the only state on which the state of the VM Network Interface is 'Active'.

     * **Disconnected** - The Vnic is defined on the VM and isn't connected to any network.

-:\*\* Obsereved as the vnic is located on its slot but no network cable is connected to it.
+:\*\* Observed as the vnic is located on its slot but no network cable is connected to it.

 *   **Unplugged** - at this state the Vnic is defined on oVirt-engine only